rehierl/abstract-properties/14-x-types-of-scopes/_remarks.md

   rooted path - a matter of consequence

 a property
-- emantates from its defining nodes and is passed on
+- emanates from its defining nodes and is passed on
 - to all those nodes that are subsequent to it